jpype-project/jpype/doc/dbapi2.rst

 JDBA provides more than one way to access data returned from a result.
 In the native JDBC, each executed statement returns a result set which acts as a cursor for the statement.
 It is possible to access each column using a different get method.

-By default the getters are selected by a map from JDBC type to the corresponding setter function.
-For example, to use a STRING getter on a blob one would call ``getters[dbapi2.BLOB] = dbapi2.STRING.get``.
-Getters can also be set on an individual fetch by calling `use <cursor.use_>`_ after an execute method has been called.
+The default map will attempt to fetch according to the most general type.
+The getter is a configurable function that uses the metadata to find the most appropriate type.

+.. autofunction:: jpype.dbapi2.GETTER_BY_TYPE
+.. autofunction:: jpype.dbapi2.GETTER_BY_NAME

 .. _Connection: